Social skills and autism spectrum disorder (ASD)

 Using social skills in different situations

 Children with autism spectrum disorder (ASD) can find it hard to use social skills they’ve learned in other situations.
-For example, your child might be able to share her pencils at home with her sister but not at school with her classmates.
+For example, your child might be able to share pencils at home with their siblings but not at school with their classmates.

 To help your child use skills at school, talk to your child’s teacher to make sure you’re both using the same prompts for your child.
 It also helps to practise the same social skills in lots of different situations – for example, sharing pencils with a friend who visits, or sharing pencils with a sibling at a café.